baptiste-lf-data/X-Ray_nodule_detection_with_yolov8/README.md

 ### 🔍 Why?

 - **Domain shift**: the test set may come from different machines or labeling styles
-- **Overfitting**: YOLOv8 fits the training data well but fails to generalize
+- **Overfitting**: YOLOv8 fits the training and validation data well but fails to generalize
 - **Dataset size**: limited and not diverse enough

 ---